Major Changes for Fire Mages in Midnight PvP

 Impacted Abilities and Talents

-The new class tree for mages introduces some substantial changes:
+The new class tree for mages introduces substantial changes to survivability and mobility:

-- Removal of Key Spells: Several crucial spells such as displacement, blast wave, and ice flows are no longer available, greatly impacting survivability and mobility.
+- Removal of Key Spells: Several spells — Displacement, Blast Wave, and Ice Flows — are no longer available, greatly impacting survivability and movement options.

-- Mirror Images and Greater Invisibility: Both no longer provide damage reduction, reducing their defensive utility.
+- Mirror Images and Greater Invisibility: Both no longer provide damage reduction, reducing their defensive utility to repositioning tools only.

 Adjustments in Control and Defensive Mechanisms